As one of my primary sources, Kathleen Chambers’ memories were vital to the writing of Mrs. Oswald Chambers.

 Kathleen Chambers and a need to verify the source.
 Click to Tweet

-Handling an unintentional unreliable narrator: Kathleen Chambers.
+Handling an unintentionally unreliable narrator: Kathleen Chambers.
 Click to Tweet

 How to verify the unverifiable?
 Click to Tweet